iqra-fatima765/DevSecOps-Jenkins-Security-Pipeline/README.md

 ---

+# 📚 Key Learning

+One of the most valuable parts of this lab was understanding how different security testing techniques can be integrated into a single CI/CD pipeline, allowing security checks to be performed at multiple stages of the development lifecycle. 🔐

+This approach demonstrated how automated security analysis can provide continuous feedback, helping identify vulnerabilities and security weaknesses earlier in the software development process. 🚀

+---

 # ⭐ Conclusion

 This lab provided valuable hands-on experience in **DevSecOps, Jenkins, CI/CD Security, Automated Security Testing, and Secure Software Development**.